NicholasBrown-01/reading-notes/class102-read01.md

-#### *This topic is important as it is building a common and applicable understanding of the Markdown syntax in which we will be able to accommplish increasingly complex tasks.*
+#### *This topic is important as it is building a common and applicable understanding of the Markdown syntax in which we will be able to accomplish increasingly complex tasks.*

 # What is Markdown?